Settings

 Not "finding new auditors to replace those that want nothing to do with us and our standards were shite"

-politelemon a month ago
+politelemon 3 months ago

 There are numerous contradictions in their messaging.
 They admit the data matches, but is being misconstrued, but they're going to rebuild their network and reaudit customers anyway.
 I can only assume they've received advice on this poorly thought out message delivery from the same place they received that awkward gesture and body language coaching.
 I'm sorry to say that the combination comes across as insincere.

-mellosouls a month ago
+mellosouls 3 months ago

 Subject being discussed here: